srvrco/getssl/README.md

 ```
 curl --silent https://raw.githubusercontent.com/srvrco/getssl/master/getssl > getssl ; chmod 700 getssl
 ```
-Which will copy the getssl bash script to the current location and change the permission sto make it executable for you.
+Which will copy the getssl bash script to the current location and change the permissions to make it executable for you.

 Alternative you can use git
 ```